nemosminer/NemosMiner/README.md

 running multiple cards its recommended to increase Virtual Memory 64gb is optimal

-Requires nvidia Driver Newer than 384
+Requires nvidia driver newer than 384

 this is a free project feel free to donate be much appreciated: